ReWild Walks & Talks

 Composting methods presentation.
 A survey of different composting methods, and experience from the ReWild gardens on the Bokashi method.
 What might work well for you depending on your goals and space, and how you can combine resources with your neighbors in a community facility.

-Keystone plants presentation.
+Keystone Plants presentation.
 Keystone plants are critical to building a robust ecosystem that provides habitat and food for wildlife and people.
 Learn what plants are keystones on Long Island, how to identify them and include them in your garden.

-Leave the leaves presentation.
+Leave the Leaves presentation.
 You can save time and money and help the ecosystem by leaving your leaves.
 Why are leaves important?
 What can they do for your garden?
 What about ticks and mosquitoes and staying safe?
 There are many opinions and perspectives and we'll help you figure out what to consider for your yard.

 Putting the Garden to Bed presentation.
 As winter approaches some activities will help your garden survive the harsh conditions.
 Learn to strategically use fall leaves to support wildlife, protect tender plants and those not in the ground, and pruning best practices for wildlife and people.
 Clean and store tools and equipment.